ervandew/eclim/src/doc/content/vim/java/logging.rst

 alternate logging framework, or perhaps a home grown framework, eclim also provides the means to supply a custom template.
-To utilize it, simply set the **org.eclim.java.logging.impl** setting to "custom" and add your template to your vim files directory under ``eclim/resources/jdt/templates/logger.gst``.
+To utilize it, simply set the **org.eclim.java.logging.impl** setting to "custom" and add your template to ``~/.eclim/resources/jdt/templates/logger.gst``.
 Two variables will be supplied to your template: ``var``, which is the logger instance variable, and ``class``, which is the class name of the current class you are implementing.

 Here is an example which eclim uses for its logger implementation\: